 In a small saucepan over medium heat, warm the water, unsalted butter, granulated sugar, and salt.
 Warm until the butter has melted.

 Remove the saucepan from the heat and stir in the all-purpose flour.
 Once the flour has been mixed in, move the saucepan back over the heat and reduce the heat to low.
 Stir the dough until it's smooth, shiny, and doesn't stick to the bottom or sides of the saucepan (about 1-2 minutes).
+It's very important to make sure the dough is not sticking at all, as this ensures that you've removed much of the moisture in the dough.

 Turn off the heat and move the saucepan onto your counter.
 Add in your eggs, one at a time, mixing them into the dough well before adding the other egg.
 It may seem a bit difficult to mix the egg into the dough but after several seconds of vigorous beating, they'll get mixed in.
+Once the eggs are incorporated, you can choose to immediately pipe, or you can let the dough rest in the saucepan to firm up a bit for about 10 minutes if it seems too runny (see note).

 Bake the pastry for 10 minutes at 425°F, then WITHOUT opening the oven door, reduce the oven temperature to 375°F. Continue to bake the pastry for another 25 to 30 minutes, until the pastry puffs are golden.